Check GZIP Compression for Website Loading Optimization

 Frequently Asked Questions (FAQ)

 GZIP compression reduces file sizes by up to 70% before sending them to browsers.
-This significantly improves page load times, reduces bandwidth usage, and enhances user experience.
+This significantly shortens page load times, reduces bandwidth usage, and improves user experience.

 Text-based files like HTML, CSS, JavaScript, XML, and JSON compress very well.
 Images and videos are already compressed, so GZIP provides minimal benefit for these file types.

-GZIP uses some CPU resources for compression, but the benefits (faster transfers, reduced bandwidth) usually outweigh the costs.
+GZIP uses some CPU resources for compression, but the benefits (faster transfer, reduced bandwidth) usually outweigh the costs.
 Modern servers handle GZIP compression efficiently.